Nick Hartt, Managing Director

 Phil Yates, Finance Director

-Phil started Sorion Electronics in September 1990 after gaining 13 years’ worth of electrical engineering experience commencing as an apprentice at Smiths Industries which later became Lucas Automotive and Industrial Systems.
+Phil started Sorion Electronics in September 1990 after gaining 13 years’ worth of electrical engineering experience commencing as an under-graduate at Smiths Industries which later became Lucas Automotive and Industrial Systems.

-Whilst working at Lucas, Phil was involved in the pioneering voice synthesis warning and information system which was part of the Austin Montego’s and Austin Maestro’s electronic dashboard.
+Whilst working at Lucas, in the early 80’s, Phil was involved in the pioneering voice synthesis warning and information system which was part of the Austin Montego’s and Austin Maestro’s electronic dashboard.
 The system was designed to warn the driver of potential issues through a 32-word vocabulary with messages such as “brake on”, “fasten seat belts”, “low fuel” and “low oil pressure” which was programmed in 15 different languages.

 Phil’s interest in electronics and engineering came at an early age where as a child he enjoyed helping his father and grandfather to repair cars and other domestic and agricultural electro-mechanical machinery.